JvanKatwijk/eti-stuff/eti-cmdline/README.md

 6. `-C channel`,  for selecting the channel to be set, e.g. 11C, default 11C is chosen

+7. `-S', for silent processing, normally, while processing the program shows some counting

 For device specific settings: run ./eti-cmdline -h